vmware-tanzu/tanzu-dev-portal/content/guides/tanzu-application-platform-local-devloper-install/index.md

 {{% /info %}}

 {{% warning %}}
 Take care with this step.
-Any mistakes you make here can be hard to rectify and could prevent the Tanzu Application Platform from installing or working properly.
+Any mistakes you make here can be time-consuming to troubleshoot and may prevent the Tanzu Application Platform from installing or working properly.
 {{% /warning %}}

 <strong><p>